catamphetamine/webpack-isomorphic-tools/README.md

 module.exports = webpack_configuration
 ```

 What does `.development()` method do?
 It enables development mode.
 In short, when in development mode, it disables asset caching (and enables asset hot reload).
-This is required only for your development webpack configuration (i.e. the one used with `webpack-dev-server`).
+Just call it if you're developing your project with `webpack-dev-server` using this config (and don't call it for production webpack build).

 What does `.populate()` method do?
 It adds a couple of Webpack plugins to the end of the `plugins` list.
 The first one outputs some green info to the console when in development mode.
 The second one parses webpack "stats" to extract, for example, the real file paths for your assets (or it can do whatever you need it to do using [extension points](#configuration)).